Commercial intruder alarm systems

 - Timeframe – assess the length of time you’ll need to allocate for installation

-This article has covered how intruder alarm systems work, including the difference between wired and wireless models.
-We’ve also looked at what some of the key parts do, such as the panel and sounder, and offered advice on how to go about installing an intruder alarm.
+From reading this article, you’ve learned more about the world of commercial intruder alarm systems.
+We’ve looked at what some of the key parts of alarm systems do, such as the panel and sounder, and why they’re important.
+We’ve also offered advice on how to go about installing, and budgeting for, an intruder alarm.